pomme-health/pomme-health-website/_posts/2018-12-02-welcome-to-pomme-health.md

 ---
 layout: blog
-title: '2 Dec, 2018 Welcome to POMMe-Health!'
+title: 2 Dec 2018 Welcome to POMMe-Health!
 desc: Our first blog post.
 ---
 ## Welcome to POMMe-Health!